Background pattern

 • drooping eyelids (ptosis)

-• inflammation within the eye (uveitis)
+• inflammation inside your eye (uveitis)

-• inflammation of the cornea (crystalline keratopathy)
+• corneal inflammation (crystalline keratopathy)

 • blurred vision

-Reporting of side effects
+Reporting side effects

 5. Storage of Softacort

-Keepthis medicationout of the sight and reach of children.
+Keep this medication out of sight and reach of children.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the containers and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the containers and medications you no longer need at the SIGRE collection point in your pharmacy.
+If in doubt, ask your pharmacist how to dispose of containers and medications you no longer need.
+This will help protect the environment.

-6. Contents of the packaging and additional information
+6. Container contents and additional information

 Composition ofSoftacort

-• The active ingredient ishydrocortisone sodium phosphate.
+• The active ingredient is sodium hydrocortisone phosphate.

-1 ml of eye drop solution contains 3.35 mg of hydrocortisone sodium phosphate.
+1 ml of eye drop solution contains 3.35 mg of sodium hydrocortisone phosphate.

-Appearance of the product and contents of the package
+Appearance of the product and container contents

 This medication is presented as an eye drop solution in single-dose containers.